 Best Tapes for Air Barriers

 Materials and Best Practices

 Let’s recap: an air barrier’s first job is to ensure that a continuous air barrier exists around the entire thermal envelope of the home, with no breaks.
 And any breaks that occur must be secured.

 To do that, we must first identify what materials will constitute the air barrier.
 Ideally, construction documents should show the location of a building’s air barrier, and should explain how the builder is expected to maintain air-barrier continuity at penetrations and important intersections.
 But if it does not, contractors and builders would think through components of the home’s thermal envelope (walls, floors, and ceiling) and how these components will join.

 A simple test?
 Can you draw an unbroken line, representing the air barrier, on your plans?

-A note on codes and compliance: Code requires that, for residential construction, the thermal layer of insulation be in full continuous contact with the home’s continuous air barrier (see 2009, 2012, and 2015 IRC).
+A note on codes and compliance: Code requires that, for residential construction, the thermal layer of insulation be in full continuous contact with the home’s continuous air barrier (see 2015 and 2018 IECC).
 The home’s thermal barrier of insulation must also be continuous for best performance — discussed here and here.
 It should be installed without misalignments, compressions, gaps, or voids.
 See the Building America guide, Insulation Installation Achieves RESNET Grade 1.

 So what material is best?
 The air barrier can consist of any durable solid material that blocks air flow between conditioned space and unconditioned space, i.e. drywall, OSB, or rigid foam insulation can serve as an air barrier.
 While ENERGY STAR® recommends rigid air barriers, flexible air barriers such as house wrap are acceptable if they are fully sealed at all seams and edges and supported using approved fasteners.